 Working with CIMMYT Nepal, Kichan Kim, David Guerena, Rachel Hestrin, Osama Sajid

 I’m beginning new work modeling opioid addiction, opioid overdose and opioid-related mortality in the Midwest.
 We will model the effect of local economic/ demographic factors (e.g. poverty), infrastructure (e.g. proximity to highways), health and drug environment (e.g. pill mills, rehabs), and opioid-relevant policies (e.g., police forces with naloxone) on opioid abuse and overdoses.
 We also plan to leverage high-frequency addiction correlates to model and predict addiction rates at high geographic and temporal resolution, enabling rapid identification of opioid abuse hotspots.
 More maps here.

 I have a few other projects measuring variation in child health in poor countries, due to seasonality (Uganda), weather shocks (Tanzania), or policy shocks (India), temperature variation (global), or typhoon exposure (Philippines).

-Working with Felix Naschold, Tanvi Rao, Joshua Wilde, Zoe McLaren, Kira Villa
+Working with Felix Naschold, Tanvi Rao, Kira Villa, Digvijay Singh Negi.

 Additionally, you can find some of my blogs at Chris Barrett’s research group blog, Economics That Really Matters.
 I also moderate a geospatial data repository for agricultural economists, stored here.
 More can be found on the importance of soils within this Nature collection.